Forté Foundation

 Intel

 Studies show that employees working in a diverse environment tend to feel more fulfilled, creative, and productive on the job.
 They also tend to experience higher levels of positive morale and job satisfaction.
-At Intel, these factors contribute directly toward making our company a great place to work, create, and innovate.
+Intel is a place where employees can pursue their passions, support world-changing initiatives, and thrive intellectually.

-Intel is a leader in innovative technologies that change the way people live and work.
+Intel is a leader in innovative technologies.
+Throughout our history, we have pushed the boundaries of what's possible to improve how people work, live, and play.
+Our vision for the next decade is even more ambitious: to create and extend computing technology to connect and enrich the lives of every person on earth.
 Our every success is due to the efforts of our global, diverse workforce.
 We respect, value, and celebrate the unique points of view and opportunities that come with diversity in our employees, communities, customers, suppliers, and other partners in the global marketplace.
 As a global leader, we take our corporate responsibility seriously by investing in external activities that will strengthen the pipeline, particularly with women and under-represented minorities, and build capacity in underserved communities.
+Our corporate business principles, policies, and strategic initiatives are designed to further develop and retain our diverse workforce.

-Focusing on women, Intel’s Women’s Initiative builds enthusiasm among our female employees by delivering programs to develop and retain women.
+Focusing on women, Intel's Women's Initiative builds enthusiasm among our female employees by delivering programs that foster development and retention and leveraging the strength of Intel's women VPs and Intel Fellows as visible role models.
 In addition, we partner with targeted external female-focused organizations to help position Intel as a diversity leader and employer of choice.
-Collaborating with Women at Intel Network (WIN) is an important piece of the Women’s Initiative strategy.
-WIN is an Intel chartered employee network group with chapters located at Intel’s major U.S. sites and internationally.
-Chartered with providing networking, leadership, and development opportunities to its members, WIN helps women develop technically and professionally and advance their careers.
-Major sites host annual leadership and development conferences, and deliver monthly speakers events focused on topics such as career development, mentoring, communication and leadership.
+Collaborating with Women at Intel Network (WIN) is an important piece of the Women's Initiative strategy.
+WIN is an Intel chartered employee network group with chapters located at Intel's major U.S. sites and internationally.
+WIN's mission is to demonstrate the value of a diverse workforce by encouraging women to achieve their full potential in their careers, in technology, and as leaders.
+Major sites host annual leadership and development conferences, networking opportunities and deliver monthly speakers events focused on topics such as career development, mentoring, communication and leadership.
 Local chapters are also active in their communities supporting a number of non-profit organizations and community efforts.

 We take great pride in the collective and individual talents, skills and contributions of our diverse employees and believe that our business accomplishments are a direct result of our worldwide diverse workforce.
-Our long-standing commitment to diversity has helped Intel achieve great success and we continue to set our sight on becoming the industry leader in diversity.
-Awards and Recognitions
+Our long-standing commitment to diversity has helped Intel achieve great success and we continue to set our sights on becoming the industry leader in diversity.

 • Company of the Year, National Society of Hispanic Engineers, 2007